Veridise/veridise-docs/zkvanguard/detectors/unused-fields.md

 :::

-## Limitations

-The

 ## Assessing Severity

-Unused subcomponents, if unintentional, are indicative of severe computational errors or constraint generation errors that may allow malicious actors to create valid proofs for bogus statements.
+Unused fields, if unintentional, are indicative of severe computational errors or constraint generation errors that may allow malicious actors to create valid proofs for bogus statements.
+Unused fields may also lead to [unconstrained signals](./unconstrained-signals.md) if the fields in question are translated into circuit signals.
-Manual analysis should be performed to determine if the subcomponent is correctly left unused.
+Manual analysis should be performed to determine if the field is correctly left unused, and if so, the unused fields should be removed.